Old Village neighbors oppose plans to turn community park into parking lot

-MOUNT PLEASANT, S.C.- (WCBD)- A community gathering spot in the Old Village of Mount Pleasant is set to become a parking lot for heavy equipment.
+MOUNT PLEASANT, S.C.
+(WCBD)- A community gathering spot in Mount Pleasant’s Old Village is set to become a parking lot for heavy equipment.

 Neighbors are upset because the park is used as a place for children’s birthday parties, sports games, and a safe way for students to get to school.